Estate Planning Services in Metro West Boston

 - Gift & Charitable Contribution Plans

 What Are The Advantages of Having an Estate Plan?

 Are you a current homeowner?
 Are you worried about your future and the future of your beneficiaries?
 An estate plan makes sure all of your assets are accounted for and plans for every situation during your life and afterwards.
 There are many reasons to set up an estate plan earlier rather than later, they include:

-The probate process is lengthy and will take a large sum of money away from your beneficiaries, set up a will to avoid paying more
+Avoiding Probate: The probate process is lengthy and will take a large sum of money away from your beneficiaries, set up a will to avoid paying more

-Some may lose their property to state/federal taxes.
+Decreasing Estate Taxes: Some may lose their property to state/federal taxes.
 You will be able to lower or abolish estate taxes with an AB/ABC trust

-By making an estate plan, you can protect both the adults and children that are included in your will
+Care for Your Loved Ones: By making an estate plan, you can protect both the adults and children that are included in your will

-Do not wait until you are in legal trouble to create an estate plan, it will be too late.
-Start early to ensure that your assets are protected without any risk
+Preserving Your Assets: Start early to ensure that your assets are protected without any risk

 The attorneys at Marsden Law P.C. have experience putting together a variety of estate plans for our clients.
 Do not wait and take the risk of not having an estate plan.
 Call us today for more information and to schedule a consultation!

 The two most common reasons clients in Metro West Boston come to us is to establish trusts for their estates so they can avoid probate and mitigate federal estate taxes.
 Trusts are usually easier and less expensive to administer than wills, which is why they are a popular estate planning tool among our clients.
 However, if you have few assets and don’t have any children, then a simple will might be more appropriate for your estate plan.